valgaug/My_Fractals/README.md

 # My Fractals

-My Fractals is an educative tool to help understanding what a fractal is.
+My Fractals is an educative tool to help understanding what fractals are about.
 It lets the user the ability to draw different sort of fractals in 2D and 3D.

 Key features: